docker/docs/single-sign-on/index.md

 ### Domain control

 Click **Add Domain** and specify the corporate domain you’d like to manage with SSO.
 Domains should be formatted without protocol or www information, for example, yourcompany.com.
-Docker currently supports one email domain for each organization.
+Docker currently supports multiple domains that are part of your IdP.

 > **Note**
 >